roadsnail/Pi-ve/README.md

 Installation of Zigbee2mqtt will take a few minutes, with many warnings thrown up.
 Don't panic, these may be ignored.

-Zigbee2MQTT software should start correctly after following the official installation guid, however in addition to the configuration settings given in the official guide, please take note of the additional configuration notes in the Zigbee2MQTT software configuration section [below.](https://github.com/roadsnail/Pi-ve/blob/main/README.md#pi-ve-software-configuration) including instructions to revert the latest version to the tested version (v1.19.1).
+Zigbee2MQTT software should start correctly after following the official installation guide, however in addition to the configuration settings (in the official guide), please take note of the additional configuration notes in the Zigbee2MQTT software configuration section [below.](https://github.com/roadsnail/Pi-ve/blob/main/README.md#pi-ve-software-configuration) including instructions on how to revert the latest version (installed above) to the tested version (v1.19.1).

 ---
 ## Pi-ve software configuration